Detrick EOC gets an upgrade, provides better support to warfighters

-Tony Hockensmith works inside the newly modernized Emergency Operations Center, after leading a significant reconfiguration and technological overhaul designed to improve collaboration, expand capacity, and modernize how the post responds to crises in order to better support our warfighters and critical federal agencies.
+FORT DETRICK, Md. — The installation’s Emergency Operations Center has completed a significant reconfiguration and technological overhaul designed to improve collaboration, expand capacity, and modernize how the post responds to crises in order to better support our warfighters and critical federal agencies.

+The project, which evolved over a two-year period, moved beyond simple aesthetic updates to address functional limitations identified during previous exercises.

+Tony Hockensmith, who led the effort for the Directorate of Plans, Training, Mobilization and Security (DPTMS), noted that the facility had not seen significant modifications since 2018.
+That previous effort was primarily a renewal of audio-visual contracts rather than a structural change.
+According to Hockensmith, after-action reports from various exercises highlighted the need for a new layout.

 |Date Taken: